-2.5.4 Vegetation Clearing
+7 2.5.4 Vegetation Clearing

-Vegetation clearing activities would occur during both construction seasons in 2018 and 2019.
-The upstream portion of Butano Creek (Reach 3) is covered by riparian woodland habitat that is a mix of densem small young willows and more sparse older willows and alders.
-At the beginning of the 2018 fall construction phase, hand crews would remove all trees in the Reach 3 excavation footprint to enable access and sediment removal early in the 2019 season.
-Equipment that would be used for vegetation clearing includes chain saws, hand saws, a low ground pressure excavator, a low ground pressure bulldozer, and trucks.
-This effort includes removing trees and clearing other woody herbaceous vegetation within Reach 3 and would be conducted after the nesting season (after August 15) to avoid impacts to nesting birds.
-This effort would be overseen by a qualified biologist and is expected to occur over an approximately 3-week period.
-Stumps and short (3- to 5-foot) tree trunks may be left in place for the contractor to use as a leverage point with dozers or excavators for removing the stump and root ball at the beginning of the summer 2019 construction phase.
-Approximately 3.5 acres of woody riparian vegetation (or freshwater forested/shrub wetland habitat as shown in Figure 2) would be removed.
-Within this area, it is estimated that a total of approximately 302 trees with a diameter-at-breast height (dbh) of 12 inches or greater would require removal.
-Of these trees proposed for removal, 38 are arroyo willow (Salix lasiolegis), 151 are Pacifica willow (Salix lasiandra), and 113 trees are red alder (Alnus rubra).
-Based on site reconnaissance and survey work in the winter of 2016, the largest trees within the removal were all less than 24 inches in dbh.
-As noted in Section 2.7 below, the Project would comply with the requirements of the Significant Tree Ordinance, which requires a tree removal permit for removal of trees with a dbh of 12 inches or greater on land zoned as Planned Agricultural District (PAD) within 100 feet of County scenic roads.
-As the tree removal area is zoned as PAD and approximately 10 to 15 trees with a dbh of 12 inches or greater would require removal in the vicinity of Pescadero Creek Road, a County scenic road, the SMRCD would be subject to requirements of this ordinance.
-Refer to Section 3.4, Biological Resources, for additional discussion regarding the Project's compliance with the County's Significant Tree Ordinance.
+8 Vegetation clearing activities would occur during both construction seasons in 2018 and 9 2019.
+The upstream portion of Butano Creek (Reach 3) is covered by riparian woodland 10 habitat that is a mix of dense, small young willows and more sparse older willows and alders.
+At the beginning of the 2018 fall construction phase, hand crews would remove all trees in 11 12 the Reach 3 excavation footprint to enable access and sediment removal early in the 2019 13 season.
+Equipment that would be used for vegetation clearing includes chain saws, hand 14 saws, a low ground pressure excavator, a low ground pressure bulldozer, and trucks.
+This effort would include removing trees and clearing other woody herbaceous vegetation within 15 16 Reach 3 and would be conducted after the nesting season (after August 15) to avoid impacts 17 to nesting birds.
+This effort would be overseen by a qualified biologist and would occur over 18 an approximately 3-week period.
+Stumps and short (3- to 5-foot) tree trunks may be left in 19 place for the contractor to use as a leverage point with dozers or excavators for removing the 20 stump and root ball at the beginning of the summer 2019 construction phase.
+Approximately 21 3.5 acres of woody riparian vegetation (or freshwater forested/shrub wetland habitat as 22 shown in Figure 2) would be removed.
+Within this area, it is estimated that a total of 23 approximately 302 trees with a diameter-at-breast height (dbh) of 12 inches or greater would 24 require removal, including approximately 38 arroyo willow (Salix lasiolepis), 151 Pacifica willow (Salix lasiandra), and 113 red alder (Alnus rubra).
+Based on site reconnaissance and 25 survey work in the winter of 2016, the largest trees within the removal were all less than 24 26 27 inches in dbh.

-Large woody material removed would be limbed and either: (1) temporarily stockpiled within the proposed channel excavation area or on the adjacent private farm for potential reuse for other project features or, (2) would be side cast evenly in the adjacent areas of riparian forest to provide additional floodplain roughness.
-Large woody material might also be introduced into adjacent areas of the marsh to encourage establishment of additional riparian vegetation via vegetatively regenerating species (e.g., willows).
-Branches and small pieces of wood would be masticated and discharged into the marsh and/or forested areas adjacent to the proposed channel alignment.
-Access areas from Pescadero Creek Road to the north and south of the bridge (Access Points #6 and #5, respectively) may also require selective cutting of trees, which would be overseen by a qualified biologist.
-These additional trees are included in the overall tree removal estimate described above.

-Additional vegetation clearing activities would also be required either prior to the start or at the onset of construction activities in 2019.
+- 28 Large woody material removed would be limbed and either: (1) temporarily stockpiled 29 within the proposed channel excavation area or on the adjacent private farm for potential 30 reuse for other project features or, (2) would be side cast evenly in the adjacent areas of 31 riparian forest to provide additional floodplain roughness.
+Large woody material might also 32 be introduced into adjacent areas of the marsh to encourage establishment of additional 33 riparian vegetation via vegetatively regenerating species (e.g., willows).
+Branches and small 34 pieces of wood would be masticated and discharged into the marsh and/or forested areas 35 adjacent to the proposed channel alignment.
+Access areas from Pescadero Creek Road to the north and south of the bridge (Access Points #6 and #5, respectively) may also require 36 37 selective cutting of trees, which would be overseen by a qualified biologist.
+These additional 38 trees are included in the overall tree removal estimate described above. - Additional vegetation clearing activities would also be required either prior to the start or at the onset of construction activities in 2019.
 In order to avoid potential impacts to marsh nesting birds during the 2019 dredging activities, emergent vegetation in the creek channel footprint of Reach 2 may be pruned to near the water level prior to nesting season using hand equipment such as machetes and power trimmers.
 This activity is anticipated to commence in early March.